 Geography of Ancient Egypt

 Beyond the fertile lands that lie on each side of the Nile River are immense deserts.
 To the west is the Sahara Desert, the largest desert in the world.
-East of the Nile is more desert and the Red Sea.
+To the east of the Nile River is the Easten Desert and the Red Sea.
 These deserts provided a great natural barrier and protection against invaders.